awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-getting-started.md

 1. In the navigation pane, choose **Customer managed keys**\.

-1. Choose the ID of the customer master key you chose when you created the topic\.
+1. Choose the ID of the KMS key you chose when you created the topic\.

 1. In the **Key policy** section, choose **Switch to policy view**\.